duhrer/duhrer.github.io/_posts/projects/2025-03-14-revisiting-my-first-pebble-watch-face.md

 all that successful, since each image also contains its own margins, which are filled with the background colour.

 I decided to refactor to use vector images.

+## SVG, or Somebody's Very Glad to Goof Around with Inkscape Again

 The initial image conversion was pretty easy, as I kept the original SVG images I used to generate the bitmaps.
 I just needed to update each image and:

 1. Resize the document to tightly crop the "digit".
 2. Set the background to transparent.